Chalarangelo/30-seconds-of-code/snippets/flattenObject.md

 ---
 title: flattenObject
-tags: object,recursion,intermediate
+tags: object,recursion,advanced
 ---

-Flatten an object with the paths for keys.
+Flattens an object with the paths for keys.

 - Use recursion.
 - Use `Object.keys(obj)` combined with `Array.prototype.reduce()` to convert every leaf node to a flattened path node.